Made for life under water

 Enabling submerged aquaculture

-Subsea Farming wants to make a change!
-Our vision is to culture the oceans.
-Subsea Farming is developing technology for submerged aquaculture to escape rough sea, thus allowing aquaculture to happen more places – even out in the open ocean.
+Subsea Farming’s vision is to culture the oceans.
+Our disruptive technology for submerged aquaculture makes it possible to escape rough seas, thus enabling aquaculture in more places – even out in the open ocean.

 - Made for life under water: Can be submerge throughout the entire production cycle.